wishawa/wishawa.github.io/content/posts/thread-scoped-async/index.md

 a.push(4);
 ```

 The start part is easy enough: just spawn the closures!
-The end part is much harder: `thread::scope` must ensure that the we don't progress beyond `'life` before all the threads have finished.
+The end part is harder: `thread::scope` must ensure that the we don't progress beyond `'life` before all the threads have finished.

 To accomplish this, `thread::scope` gives you a [Scope](https://doc.rust-lang.org/stable/std/thread/struct.Scope.html) object called **s**.
 To spawn each closure, you do `s.spawn(closure)`.
 This spawns the closure into a thread, and *records the existence of that thread within* **s**.

 Once all the threads have been spawned, `thread::scope` will go into [an infinite loop](https://doc.rust-lang.org/1.64.0/src/std/thread/scoped.rs.html#149).
 It will only break from this loop once all the threads spawned by **s** have completed.

-At this point we know that all the closures have been dropped.
+At this point we know that all the spawned closures have been dropped.
 The work of `thread::scope` is done.
 It returns.
 We exit the lifetime `'life`.

 Overall, expanding `thread::scope` would give something like this